Girls Inc. of the Seacoast Area

 One of the most meaningful ways that you can support our efforts is to volunteer your time.
 From sharing your expertise to participating in our programs, there are a number of ways you can help girls in our community become strong, smart and bold.

-Volunteer Programs include:
+Internships and Volunteer Programs include:

 Be a career speaker